akolechkin/rocket/README.rst

                                          ...)

 Often enough, you won't need these overrides, but you'll be happy rocket handles a few of them easily when they come up.

+Rocket doesn't implement the most flexible by default because it aims to keep performance light unless additional handling is desired.

 URL's with Variables
 ====================

 Variables sometimes turn up in the way URL's are constructed.
-Like perhaps a feed system with api.songkick.com/api/3.0/artists/<artist_id>/calendar.json.
+Like perhaps a feed system with ``api.songkick.com/api/3.0/artists/<artist_id>/calendar.json``.
 Rocket handles url's with variables with two helper functions.

-Imagine we have this FUNCTIONS list.
+Imagine we have this ``FUNCTIONS`` list.

 ::